Thynkon/life-saverc/README.md

     mkdir build
     cd build

-Then, check if your system has all required dependencies, compile and install lifesaverc
+Then, check if your system has all required dependencies, compile and install lifesaverc.
+If you prefer clang over gcc, use **-DCMAKE_C_COMPILER=clang**.

-    ../configure
+    cmake -DCMAKE_C_COMPILER=gcc ..
     make
     sudo make install